Real stories from youth activists

 I grew up surrounded by nature, living on a farm in rural Massachusetts.
 Over the years I watched as the forest around me became overgrown with invasive species, the roadsides became increasingly filled with litter, and the songbirds became more and more rare.
 As a result, I decided to study environmental policy and regulation so I could learn how to make structural changes in our society and democratic institutions that would promote sustainable, low-carbon living and protect our world’s biodiversity.

-I am an environmental law student, Climate Reality Leader, and recently part of the Class of 0000 campaign with the Alliance for Climate Education and other climate activists.
+I am an environmental law student, Climate Reality Leader, and former Global Goals Ambassador for Climate Action for the UN Association.
 As a law student, I want to be an ally to younger students in this movement, and ensure that their voices are heard.

 On a personal level, my family's home flooded during Hurricane Florence.
 I have seen the consequences of fossil fuels firsthand, from environmental racism in the South Bronx where I went to college, to mountaintop removal near my home in Appalachia, and I am committed to being part of the generation that chooses a new path.
 I hope that my work as a youth advocate helps in some small way to ease the burden on families around the world who have suffered through similar circumstances.